let-def/ocamllex-refill/refill-purpose.md

 ### Testing separately

-[https://github.com/def-lkb/ocamllex] repository provides a standalone version of ocamllex with this extension and is otherwise completely compatible with ocaml 4.01 ocamllex.
+The repository <https://github.com/def-lkb/ocamllex> provides a standalone version of ocamllex with this extension and is otherwise completely compatible with ocaml 4.01 ocamllex.